Halloween is an astronomy holiday. It’s a cross-quarter day

 At that time, when the Julian calendar was in use, the cross-quarter day and the midnight culmination of the Pleiades fell – amazingly enough – on or near October 31.
 But, then, the Julian calendar was about one week out of step with the seasons.
 Had the Gregorian calendar been in use back then, the date of the cross-quarter day celebration would have been November 7.

-But Halloween is now fixed on October 31.
-Meanwhile, the true cross-quarter day now falls on or near November 7 and the midnight culmination of the Pleiades cluster on or near November 21.
+But Halloween falls on October 31 now.
+Meanwhile, the true cross-quarter day happens on or near November 7.
+And the midnight culmination of the Pleiades cluster is on or near November 21.